Domestic violence has many dynamics, adultery is just one of them. Let me explain.

 I believe that when someone clearly has no care for another person’s emotional or physical health, or what their actions will do to your self-worth and self-esteem, they do NOT love you.
 Love is a verb.
 A loving, caring person would never want to jeopardize or violate another person by committing adultery.
 Maybe I believe this because I have never done it to anyone.

-Additionally, I am tired of hearing that infidelity is a product of love.
+Additionally, I’m tired of hearing that adultery is a product of love.
+I won’t even watch movies that portray infidelity as love.
+Never is this true!
 No!
-No!
-No!
-Please everyone quit buying these lies!Adultery is lust.
-It is a sin!
+Society (and the devil) please stop feeding us these lies!Adultery is not love.
+It is a sin.
 And it is abuse!Click To Tweet

 Give honor to marriage, and remain faithful to one another in marriage.
 God will surely judge people who are immoral and those who commit adultery. – Hebrews 13:4 NLT